 Militia patrol streets at night

+It looks as though Mubarak will have to go, the question is what price he will exact on the Egyptian people, says Ray McGovern, former CIA officer.
 “He’s got two security forces still at his disposal.
 He has the backing of the United States still, much to my dismay.
 And, of course, his personal friend Netanyahu, the Israeli Prime Minister, will be doing everything he and Israel can to keep him in power.
 So, the jury’s out still.
 It looks like the Egyptian people would prevail, but as so often happens in history, it’s not a sure thing.”Regarding El-Baradei, McGovern says he is not a politician, yet he has shown himself willing to be a leader.
 “The bizarre thing is that because of these last 30 years, there do not seem to be other prominent Egyptian figures that could hold a candle and that are in any way comparable to El-Baradei.
 El-Baradei has shown himself to be an independent, articulate and very intelligent person.
 If the Egyptian people stay with him, I think he will do a very good job,” he told RT.

+Talking about a surprisingly large number of posters written in English at Tuesday’s demonstration, Yvonne Ridley, journalist working in London, said the Egyptians know the West is watching them closely and they want to transmit their message clearly to those who do not speak Arabic.
 “Those signs are for Washington, for Downing Street, for all the leaders in Europe, to say – we don’t want Mubarak and we will choose our own leaders.
 And they also have made it quite clear they do not want any more meddling from the US.
 And America has said – well, we give 1.3 billion dollars of aid every year.
 The ordinary Egyptian people don’t see one cent of it, so they are not bothered if America does withdraw this funding, because they do not certainly benefit from it in the slightest,” said Ridley.